 If you've never had tahini in a savory dish before, I bet you are wondering what it actually tastes like.
 Tahini is actually made from grinding hulled white sesame seeds into a thick paste.
 The seeds are commonly roasted, but you can find brands of raw tahini out there as well.

 While it's rarely ever called sesame seed butter, that's essentially what it is!
-Unlike other nut and seed butters, it is not sweet and has a slightly bitter yet savory and nutty taste to it.
+Unlike other nut and seed butter, it is not sweet and has a slightly bitter yet savory and nutty taste to it.
 If you semi-recognize the flavor, it's likely because it's traditionally added to many Middle Eastern dishes such as hummus!

 Since I've tried my fair share of tahini brands, I can attest that the brand of tahini you use in this recipe does matter.
 Higher quality tahini tends to be less bitter and tastes better in this dish.
 This is partly due to the actual quality of the sesame seeds and partly due to the seeds being perfectly roasted.

-Personally my favorite brands of tahini are Soom Foods and Thrive Market (you need a membership to Thrive, but if you have one I can't recommend their products enough).
+Personally, my favorite brands of tahini are Soom Foods and Thrive Market (you need a membership to Thrive, but if you have one I can't recommend their products enough).

 Here is a quick overview of the ingredients you need to make this creamy tahini pasta filled with brussels sprouts.